-In addition to its comprehensive BrightLights Education program and wide array of performances and productions, Richmond CenterStage hosts a range of resident arts companies and other performing arts groups in a collaborative environment; and oversees a range of distinctive venues: Altria Theater at Monroe Park and the Dominion Arts Center which houses Carpenter Theatre, Rhythm Hall, Showcase Gallery, the Libby S. Gottwald Playhouse and the Genworth BrightLights Education Center.
+In addition to its comprehensive BrightLights Education program and wide array of performances and productions, Richmond CenterStage hosts a range of resident arts companies and other performing arts groups in a collaborative environment and oversees a range of distinctive venues: Altria Theater at Monroe Park and the Dominion Arts Center which houses Carpenter Theatre, Rhythm Hall, Showcase Gallery, the Libby S. Gottwald Playhouse and the Genworth BrightLights Education Center.
 Carpenter Theatre and Dorothy Pauley Square downtown which houses Rhythm Hall, Showcase Gallery, the Libby S. Gottwald Playhouse and the Genworth BrightLights Education Center; and Altria Theater at Monroe Park.

-The cornerstone of our Grace Street performing arts complex is the fully renovated, historic Carpenter Theatre.
+The cornerstone of the Dominion Arts Center is the fully renovated, historic Carpenter Theatre.
 This grand theater has nearly 1,800 comfortable, spacious seats, state-of-the-art acoustics and brilliant lighting, including new fiber optics that enhance the ceiling’s sparkling stars.
-As the Carpenter Theatre celebrates 81 years of bringing entertainment to Richmond, Richmond CenterStage is excited that the space has been restored for new audiences to enjoy.
+As the Carpenter Theatre celebrates 84 years of bringing entertainment to Richmond, Richmond CenterStage is excited that the space has been restored for new audiences to enjoy.

 Added on to the Carpenter Theatre is Dorothy Pauley Square.
 On the first floor, multi-purpose venue Rhythm Hall features local performing artists and an array of activities, concerts and community gatherings.
 Attached to Rhythm Hall is Showcase Gallery, a visual arts space where audiences can gather before or after a show.
 Just upstairs is Libby S. Gottwald Playhouse, a 200-seat theater that provides an intimate venue for local performers and audiences to experience the arts.